-In 2015, the biennial celebrated 25 festivals and the 45th anniversary of the founding of the EUROPALIA organisation.
+In 2015, the biennale celebrated 25 festivals and the 45th anniversary of the founding of the EUROPALIA organisation.
 This anniversary highlighted the evolution of the biennial, in rhythm with a changing world view and arts sector, and a shift from presentation to creation.
 The EUROPALIA CURATOR'S AWARD (ECA) was also established around this time.
 This shift was brought to life in the subsequent EUROPALIA INDONESIA, a festival with some 35 artist residencies and premieres in all disciplines, and a strong focus on decolonial thinking and programming.

 EUROPALIA continues to focus on challenging encounters between artists and a broad public, and on sustainable collaboration with an extensive network of artistic partners –both in Belgium, Europe and in the guest country – all of whom are actively involved in creating the programme.
 This trend intensified during EUROPALIA ROMANIA.